NomicFoundation/hardhat/docs/guides/ganache-tests.md

 If you don't want to manually start and stop Ganache every time, you can use the `buidler-ganache` plugin.

-This plugin creates a especial network called `ganache`, and automatically starts and stops Ganache before and after running your tests and scripts.
+This plugin creates a network called `ganache`, and automatically starts and stops Ganache before and after running your tests and scripts.

 To use it, you have to install it with `npm`